-Keep in mind this particular system will require removing your floor off the entire foundation (footing) to install.
-Whatever support is beneath the floor (aggregate and backfill soil) will be responsible for holding up your floor.
+Remember that this particular system will require removing your floor from the foundation (footing) to install.
+Whatever support is beneath the floor (aggregate and backfill soil) will hold up your floor.
 It is a hefty floor.
 It is common for unsupported basement floors to sink, crack and shift in the backfill soil beneath them.

 The simple fact that a gutter-like system requires water to fill the area beneath your floor before reaching the system will erode, shift, and displace the backfill soil faster than ever before.
-The hydrostatic pressure outside your basement walls must reach a tremendous capacity of saturated soil and water to push water up underneath your floor.
+The hydrostatic pressure outside your basement walls must reach a tremendous amount of water in your soil to push water underneath your floor.
 Don’t be surprised if the walls start cracking from hydrostatic pressure on the outside.
 Cyclical force placed on the outside walls, rainstorm after rainstorm, will crack sooner without any code-compliant floor support on the footing.

 We don’t believe in the one-size-fits-all.
 Cookie-cutter waterproofing systems are designed for quick installation, high returns, and no results.
 Afterward, they will tag you with service contracts to maintain your system.
 You will keep paying for it long after the installation.

 American Dry Basement Systems always expects the unexpected by using customization.
-Our perimeter waterproofing system installation works in any foundation (poured concrete, block, stone (rubble) and monopour) because the products we use are adaptable for extreme situations.
+Our perimeter waterproofing system installation works in any foundation (poured concrete, block, stone (rubble), and monopour) because our products are adaptable for extreme situations.
 It takes hard work, dedication, and years of experience to get it right.
 We always have the correct installation strategy for your particular basement.